ontesseract/ai-knowledge-base/DevinAI-djunod.md

 # DevinAI - djunod

+## General

 This is touted as a "Junior Coding Assistant", but so far I've given it pretty complicated tasks with Microsoft Maui and it has succeed pretty well with them.
 I also had it successfully convert an old Windows .NET 4 app to .NET 8.

 I'm not the kind of guy that reads a lot of documentation, I just tend to jump right in, so I started out by setting up a github repository, slack integration and just started giving Devin tasks.
 It succeeded at everything that I gave it.
 Eventually, I went back and updated the knowledge base.

+## Enhance Prompt

 One of the most useful tips that I've learned is to give Grok (or ChatGPT, whatever you prefer) a description for me to then feed to Devin.

 Here's a recent example of such a prompt:

 ```
-what prompt should I use to instruct my Devin.AI coding assistant to convert a microsoft .net 8 karaoke desktop application to maui using CommunityToolkit.Mvvm view/viewmodel architecture?
+what prompt should I use to instruct my Devin.AI coding assistant to convert a microsoft .net 4 desktop application to .net 8?
 ```

 Grok then gave me:

 ```
-I need you to assist me in converting an existing Microsoft .NET 8 karaoke desktop application to a cross-platform .NET MAUI application using the CommunityToolkit.Mvvm library for implementing the MVVM (Model-View-ViewModel) architecture.
-The original application is a Windows-only desktop app built with .NET 8, likely using Windows Forms, WPF, or a similar UI framework, and it includes features such as song selection, playback controls, lyrics display, and possibly file management for karaoke tracks.
-Your task is to refactor this application to work across multiple platforms (Windows, macOS, Android, and iOS) using .NET MAUI, while adopting the CommunityToolkit.Mvvm library for a clean MVVM structure.
+"I need you to assist me in converting a Microsoft .NET 4 desktop application to .NET 8.
+The application is a [Windows Forms/WPF/other] desktop app written in [C#/VB.NET/other language], originally targeting .NET Framework 4.0.
+Your task is to guide me through the migration process or provide updated code to make it compatible with .NET 8, which is a modern, cross-platform framework with long-term support.
+Please follow these steps:
-Here’s what I expect:
-Project Setup: Create a new .NET MAUI project configured for multi-platform support (Windows, macOS, Android, iOS).
-Ensure the project targets .NET 8 and includes the necessary MAUI workloads and dependencies.

-NuGet Packages: Add the CommunityToolkit.Mvvm NuGet package to the project to enable MVVM features like ObservableObject, RelayCommand, and source generators for property change notifications.

-Architecture:
-Models: Identify and preserve the core data structures from the original app (e.g., Song, Playlist, etc.) as plain C# classes representing the karaoke domain logic.

-ViewModels: Refactor the business logic from the original app into ViewModels that inherit from ObservableObject.
-Use [ObservableProperty] attributes for data-bound properties and [RelayCommand] for commands (e.g., PlaySongCommand, LoadPlaylistCommand).
-Ensure ViewModels are platform-agnostic and handle asynchronous operations (e.g., file I/O, playback) using AsyncRelayCommand where needed.

-Views: Replace the original UI with MAUI XAML-based views (e.g., ContentPage) that bind to the ViewModels.
-Use MAUI controls like CollectionView for song lists, MediaElement for playback, and Label or custom controls for lyrics display.
-Set the BindingContext of each view to its corresponding ViewModel.

-Dependency Injection: Use MAUI’s built-in dependency injection (via MauiProgram.cs) to register services (e.g., file access, audio playback) and ViewModels as singletons or transients, then inject them into the Views or ViewModels as needed.

-Platform-Specific Code: Handle any platform-specific requirements (e.g., file system access, audio playback APIs) using MAUI’s platform abstraction features or conditional compilation, ensuring the app remains functional across all targeted platforms.

-Key Features to Migrate:
-Song selection: Convert any list or grid of songs into a MAUI CollectionView bound to a ViewModel property.

-Playback controls: Implement play, pause, stop, and seek functionality using MAUI’s MediaElement or a custom audio service, controlled via ViewModel commands.

-Lyrics display: Sync lyrics with playback, possibly using a timer or event-driven approach in the ViewModel, and display them in the MAUI UI.

-File management: Adapt file loading/saving logic to work with MAUI’s cross-platform file system APIs.

-Steps to Follow:
-Analyze the existing .NET 8 karaoke app’s structure and identify its models, logic, and UI components.

-Create a new MAUI project and install CommunityToolkit.Mvvm.

-Port the models and logic into the new project, organizing them into MVVM components.

-Build the MAUI XAML views and bind them to the ViewModels.

-Test the app on at least two platforms (e.g., Windows and Android) to ensure cross-platform compatibility.

-Output: Provide the converted project structure, including key code files (e.g., MauiProgram.cs, ViewModels, XAML views, and any services), along with explanations of the changes made.
-If assumptions are needed about the original app’s code (since I haven’t provided it), base them on typical karaoke app functionality and note them clearly.

-Please proceed step-by-step, asking for clarification if needed, and provide the resulting code and project structure as you complete the conversion.
-Let’s start with setting up the MAUI project and integrating CommunityToolkit.Mvvm.
+Analyze the Current Project: Review the existing project structure, including the .csproj file, dependencies (e.g., NuGet packages), and any third-party libraries.
+Identify any APIs or features that may not be supported in .NET 8 (e.g., AppDomains, Remoting, or System.Configuration).

+Update the Project File: Convert the legacy .csproj file to the SDK-style project format used by .NET 8.
+Set the target framework to net8.0-windows (since this is a desktop app) and ensure it includes necessary properties like <UseWindowsForms>true> or <UseWPF>true> if applicable.

+Handle Dependencies: Update or replace NuGet packages to versions compatible with .NET 8.
+If a dependency isn’t available, suggest alternatives or workarounds.

+Refactor Code: Identify and update any code that uses deprecated or unsupported .NET Framework APIs.
+Provide replacements or alternatives compatible with .NET 8 (e.g., replace System.Configuration with Microsoft.Extensions.Configuration if applicable).
+Ensure the app remains functional on Windows.

+Testing and Validation: Suggest steps to test the migrated application to ensure it works as expected after conversion.
+Highlight any potential breaking changes or areas needing manual review (e.g., UI layout changes due to font differences).

+Provide Instructions: Offer a step-by-step explanation of the changes made, including any manual actions I need to take in Visual Studio 2022 (version 17.8 or later) or via the .NET CLI.

+Assume I have Visual Studio 2022 installed with the .NET 8 SDK.
+If you need specific code snippets or files from my project to proceed (e.g., .csproj, source code), let me know what to provide.
+Otherwise, provide a general approach with example code where relevant.
+Do not generate images unless I explicitly request them."
 ```

 I then fed that prompt into Slack using the following prefix: